Our grants and funds tackle poverty and health issues, affordable housing, seniors’ programs, children and youth, environment, the arts and much more.

 Cortes Island Academy

 The Cortes Island Academy (CIA) is a program of School District 72 in collaboration with Cortes Island Community Foundation, Folk University, and the people of Cortes Island.
-The CIA pilot program began in September 2022 and will end in late January of 2023.
+The CIA pilot program began in September 2022 and ended January of 2023.

 The CIA pilot program demonstrates SD72’s commitment to improving student achievement, building a culture of learning and wellness, and honouring Indigenous world views and perspectives.

 The MicroGrants 4 Neighbours program gets small amounts of money (usually $50 to $500) directly into the hands of neighbours doing important things for the community.
 This program developed out of Cortes Literacy’s seed grant program in partnership with Folk University.
-Now, MicroGrants for Neighbours is run by the Cortes Foundation with support from the Cortes Community Health Association, the Neighbourhood Small Grants network of Vancouver Island, and a jury of neighbours, both young and old, that ensure a wide diversity of projects are funded.
+In 2023 we were able to fund 13 different projects surrounding the theme of youth empowerment, which means prioritizing projects that are youth-led or youth serving.
+Our 2023 MicroGrants for Neighbours was supported by The Campbell River Foundation, Decoda Literacy, Neighbourhood Small Grants and The Cortes Island School.

 Please consider a tax-deductible donation to the MicroGrants 4 Neighbours Fund.